 The organisation has a dedicated human resources department which oversees the recruitment processes, including the completion of appropriate pre-employment checks.
-A review of one recruitment checklist identified that the required checks had been undertaken in keeping with regulation.
+A review of two recruitment checklists identified that the required checks had been undertaken in keeping with regulation.
 Discussion with the manager and a review of records confirmed that the agency had in place a statement by the registered manager that individual staff are physically and mentally fit for the purposes of the work which they are to perform as detailed in Regulation 13(d) Schedule 3.

-A review of records confirmed that there was a system in place to monitor the registration status of staff in accordance with NISCC.
+Discussion with the manager identified that there was a system in place to monitor the registration status of staff in accordance with NISCC.
+Following the inspection, the NISCC records were submitted to RQIA by email on 22 October 2018 and were confirmed by the inspector as being satisfactory.

-The inspector reviewed one staff induction record, which confirmed that the induction provided to staff is at least three days as outlined within the domiciliary care agencies regulations.
+The inspector reviewed staff induction records for two staff; those viewed indicated that the induction is at least three days as outlined within the domiciliary care agencies regulations.
 It was identified that staff are required to complete initial induction and to shadow other staff employed by the agency for two weeks at the commencement of employment.
-The review of the records confirmed that new staff completed a local and corporate induction and were supported to complete the NISCC Induction standards.
+The manager advised that new staff completed a local and corporate induction and were supported to complete the NISCC Induction standards.